FREQUENTLY ASKED QUESTIONS

 All fees are outlined in the ADV Part II disclosure.
 The fees are based on which service or services you feel that you need.

-Investment Management costs a maximum of 1% per year with a $3,000 per year minimum fee.
+Investment Management costs a maximum of 1% per year and the minimum investable assets are usually at least $500,000 which can be a combination of 401(k)/403(b)/TSP funds, IRAs, Savings, and Brokerage Accounts.
 This may be lower than 1% depending on the amount of assets that you decide to put under professional management.

-Hourly Service is given at a rate of $250 per hour for individuals who do not wish to or need to engage in either of two contracts listed above and do not need a long term ongoing advisor relationship.
+Hourly Service is given at a rate of $260 per hour for individuals who do not wish to or need to engage in either of two contracts listed above and do not need a long term ongoing advisor relationship.
+There is also a $500 administration fee to get started.
 Financial planning and investment advice done by the hour is calculated based on the complexity and time needed to complete a written plan and/or give advice during meetings.
 Families and individuals are clients until the completion of the visit(s) or until a project is successfully concluded.

 What geographical area do you serve?